+SECTION III

-SECTION III General Development Requirements
+General Development Requirements

-Subdivider's Responsibility: It is the responsibility of each subdivider and applicant to read and follow these Regulations.
-If a subdivider or applicant does not fully understand these Regulations, it is his or her responsibility to seek the advice and counsel of Town officials, agents, or other qualified persons.
+Applicant's Responsibility: It is the responsibility of each applicant to read and follow these Regulations.
+If an applicant does not fully understand these Regulations, it is his or her responsibility to seek the advice and counsel of Town officials, agents, or other qualified person.

-Alteration of Site Conditions: No site work shall be permitted to occur on an approved or pending Subdivision plan until the plan is recorded at the Registry of Deeds.
-Preliminary ground surveys, marking by stakes, engineering studies, inspections and testing (including test pits and boring) may be completed to evaluate the suitability of the land for Subdivision.
+Alteration of Site Conditions: No site work shall be permitted to occur on an approved or pending Site Plan until the plan is recorded at the Registry of Deeds.
+Preliminary ground surveys, marking by stakes, engineering studies, inspections and testing (including test pits and boring) may be completed to evaluate the suitability of the land for the Site Plan.

-If a violation of these site alteration conditions occurs the Planning Board may require the applicant to submit detailed engineering drawings, prior to reviewing the Subdivision application.
+If a violation of these site alteration conditions occur the Planning Board may require the applicant to submit detailed engineering drawings, prior to reviewing the Site Plan Review application.
 In addition, the Planning Board may require the technical review of other professional deemed appropriate by the Planning Board to evaluate the extent and conditions of the alterations.
 Such additional technical review shall be paid by the applicant prior to the Planning Board acting on the application.
 Failure to comply with these provisions, including paying all fees for such review, shall be grounds for the Planning Board to deny the application without a public hearing.

-Approval Needed Prior To: Once an application for Subdivision has been submitted (including conceptual plans) the applicant shall not take any of the following actions until the applicant has received final approval and the plan has been recorded at the Merrimack County Registry of Deeds:
+Approval Needed Prior To: Once an application for Site Plan Review has been submitted (including conceptual plans) the applicant shall not take any of the following actions until the applicant has received final approval and the plan has been recorded at the Merrimack County Registry of Deeds:

-- 1) Transfer of lots in an unapproved Subdivision. - 2) Obtaining a building permit. - 3) Burying any stumps, topsoil or other yielding material on any land proposed or intended for use as a Subdivision. - 4) Changing the grade of any land proposed or intended for use as Subdivision. - 5) Construct any street to service a proposed or intended Subdivision. - 6) Install any utilities to service a proposed or intended Subdivision.
+- 2) Obtaining a building permit. - 3) Burying any stumps, topsoil or other yielding material on any land that is part of a proposed or intended Site Plan. - 4) Changing the grade of any land that is part of a proposed or intended Site Plan. - 5) Construct any street that are part of a proposed or intended Site Plan. - 6) Install any utilities that are part of a proposed or intended Site Plan.